baltimoreheritage/places/_buildings/gomprecht-benesch-building.md

 ---
 title: "Gomprecht and Benesch Building (1901)"
+date: 2017-01-16
-excerpt: "The Gomprecht and Benesch Building is a good example of an early 20th century retail store building.
-It closely resembles the Bernheimer Brothers Annex (B-2314) on West Fayette Street, suggesting that both buildings were designed by the same architect, Charles E, Cassell.
-Gomprecht and Benesch and its predecessor company, Eutaw Furniture Company, were located on the site from 1883 until 1962."
+excerpt: "The Gomprecht and Benesch Building (also known as the Maran Building or The Tunnel nightclub) is a good example of an early 20th century retail store building.
+It closely resembles the Bernheimer Brothers Annex (B-2314) on West Fayette Street, suggesting that both buildings were designed by the same architect, Charles E. Cassell.
+Gomprecht and Benesch and its predecessor company, Eutaw Furniture Company, operated on the site from 1883 until 1962."
-date: 2016-01-16
+building:
+  architect: Charles E. Cassell
+  mihp_id: B-2264
 map:
   lat: "39.2935018"
   lon: "-76.6237713"